 The Bernoulli family was an extraordinary Swiss family from Basle that produced eight outstanding mathematicians within three generations.
-Together with Isaac Newton, Gottfried Leibniz, Leonhard Euler, and Joseph Lagrange, the Bernoulli family dominated mathematics and physics in the 17th and 18th centuries, making important contributions to differential calculus, geometry, mechanics, ballistics, thermodynamics, hydrodynamics, optics, elasticity, magnetism, astronomy, and probability theory.
+Together with Isaac Newton, Gottfried Leibniz, Leonhard Euler, and Joseph Lagrange, the Bernoulli family dominated mathematics and physics in the seventeenth and eighteenth centuries, making important contributions to differential calculus, geometry, mechanics, ballistics, thermodynamics, hydrodynamics, optics, elasticity, magnetism, astronomy, and probability theory.
 Unfortunately, the Bernoullis were as conceited and arrogant as they were brilliant, and engaged in bitter rivalries and rows with one another.

 The patriarchs of this mathematical dynasty were Jakob I (1654–1705) and his brother Johann I (1667–1748).
 (The Roman numerals are to tell fathers, brothers, sons and cousins apart, as the same Christian names kept being used in the family).
 Next came Jakob's son, Nikolaus I, and Johann's three sons, Nikolaus II, Daniel (1700–1872), and Johann II.
 Finally, came Johann II's mathematical offspring, Johann III and Jakob II.